© Jack Dykinga

-On October 21, the San Juan Southern Paiute Tribal Council, the governing body of the Tribe, passed a resolution in support of America’s Red Rock Wilderness Act.
-Less than two months later, on December 4, the All Pueblo Council of Governors, the collective voice of the 20 Pueblo Nations of New Mexico and Texas, passed a similar resolution.
-In addition to the San Juan Southern Paiute Tribe and All Pueblo Council of Governors, the bill is formally supported by the Zuni Tribe (2024), Hopi Tribe (2023), and Navajo Nation (2021).
+In late October 2025, the San Juan Southern Paiute Tribal Council, the governing body of the Tribe, passed a resolution in support of the legislation.
+Less than two months later, the All Pueblo Council of Governors, the collective voice of the 20 Pueblo Nations of New Mexico and Texas, passed a similar resolution.
+Both resolutions endorse congressional wilderness designation for lands within the bill.
+America’s Red Rock Wilderness Act has also been formally endorsed by the Zuni Tribe, Hopi Tribe, and Navajo Nation.

 “The canyons, mesas, and mountains included in America’s Red Rock Wilderness Act are the ancestral homelands of the San Juan Southern Paiute people and comprise one of the most significant cultural landscapes in the United States,” said San Juan Southern Paiute President Carlene Yellowhair.
 “These aboriginal lands contain the testimony of Ancestral San Juan Southern Paiute occupation and use for thousands of years, and we are honored to support this longstanding effort to permanently protect the region’s irreplaceable cultural resources, sacred sites, and critical plant and animal species.”